Muhammad-Ashraf9/PD/MSS-BI/BI-Day1.md

 >   > - it is a centralized database that is used to store the data from different sources (OLTP)
 >   > - to make analysis and reports on the data
 >
-> - trnsaction is done on the source system (OLTP) and then the data is transferred to the data warehouse (OLAP)
+> - transaction is done on the source system (OLTP) and then the data is transferred to the data warehouse (OLAP)

 > [!example] ETL (Extract, Transform, Load)
 >